Investing Real Estate Investing

 • Government programs: Loans from the Federal Housing Administration (FHA), Veterans Affairs (VA), and the U.S. Department of Housing and Urban Development (HUD) come with varying eligibility criteria.
 For example, FHA loans require a down payment as small as 3.5%.

 Remember that when your down payment is less than 20% of the home value, you need to pay a mortgage insurance premium (MIP) that protects the bank if you default on the loan.
-This increases your total mortgage payment, so make sure to use a mortgage calculator to know what to expect when planning your real estate investment.
+This increases your total mortgage payment, so I would make sure to use a mortgage calculator to know what to expect when planning your real estate investment.

 Financing secured through a mortgage broker